-However, there are many other manufacturers that claim various similar strengths of fibre, some of which do not live up to their claims, others do.
-One of the strongest fibres known to man.
-Has a tenacity of 35-39gms/denier and a very low stretch 2-5% at break.
+There are many manufacturers that claim various similar strengths of fibre, some of which do not live up to their claims, others do.
+UHMWPE has a tenacity of 35-39gms/denier and a very low stretch 2-5% at break.
 Although it has very low stretch, it will creep if left under tension.
 UHMWPE tends to get stronger as it creeps, until it will start to loose strength with use.
 It has a specific gravity of 0.97 which means it floats.
 Very good light fastness.
 Melts at 147°C.

 Vectran is a thermo tropic crystalline fibre.
 Strength of 25ms/denier with no or very little stretch.
 It is sensitive to sunlight with poor UV stability.
 It has a very high melting point 400°C and is often used in sheets that are required to slip on drums where heat generation is high.
 It has a high specific gravity of 1.37gms/denier, so it will sink in most solutions.
 Read More Aramid – High modulus Aramid fibre has a specific gravity of 1.45 and a tenacity of 19gms/denier.
 It is used in ropes for its high melting temperature of 550°C. Elongation at break is 2.4%.